kinecosystem/kin-website-docs/docs/documentation/backup-restore-android.md

 ---
 id: backup-restore-android
-title: Standalone Backup/Restore for Android
+title: Standalone Backup/Restore Module for Android
 ---
 This module is an optional way to back up and/or restore your account.
 The module's UI includes two flows, backup and restore.
 The UI wraps the Kin SDK Android import and export functionalities, on which these flows are based.